History of Recent News Reporting – in the City of Desert Hot Springs

 I was hopeful to be able to shed some light on city problems so that the problems could get some attention to get fixed.
 The city had long suffered being ignored by the daily newspaper, The Desert Sun, except for some extraordinary disaster or the weather.

-One of my favorite articles I wrote that Buzz published was an examination of what the city would be like once the freeway overpass was completed and also informed people of the impending nature preserve known as the Multi Species Habitat Conservation Plan lingering on the horizon.
+One of my favorite articles I wrote that Buzz published was an examination of what the city would be like once the Palm Drive freeway overpass was completed and also informing people of CVAG’s impending nature preserve known as the Multi Species Habitat Conservation Plan lingering on the horizon.

 The proposal for a nature preserve was inevitable moving in a steamroll fashion spearheaded by other cities in the Coachella Valley and it was clear to me it would effect the future of the city.
 However no one in the city seemed aware of it, much less the council who expressed no interest.
 When I brought it before the city council it was one of those “deer caught in the headlight” moments which told me once more they didn’t have their thinking caps on.